 What’s the Slight Difference?

-Do you know that they’re actually fractionated coconut oil?
+Do you know that they’re actually edible versions of fractionated coconut oil?
 They both contain primarily caprylic and capric acids, which are medium-chain triglycerides (MCTs).

 Holding purely MCTs allow the oil to stay liquid even at temperatures much lower than room temperatures.
 For example, 32 °F or 0 °C. (Regular coconut oil turns solid at about 76 °F or 24 °C.)

 Some companies have added lauric acid to both fractionated coconut oils to increase their health value.
 Of course, from the marketing point of view, this can attract more health nuts.